-#6 The proxy sends back a 407.
-This means that the proxy is not allowing the traffic due to a lack of proper authentication.
+#7 The proxy sends back a 407.
+This means that the proxy does not allow traffic due to a lack of proper authentication.
 If you look at the HTTP headers in this response, you will see a "Proxy-authenticate: NTLM".
 This tells the client that an acceptable method of authentication is NTLM.
-Likewise, if the header "Proxy-authenticate: Basic" were present, the proxy would be telling the client that basic credentials are acceptable.
-If both headers are present (common), the client will decide which method of authentication it will use.
+Likewise, if the header "Proxy-authenticate: Basic" is present, the proxy tells the client that basic credentials are acceptable.
+If both headers are present (common), the client decides which method of authentication it will use.

 One thing to note is that the authentication header is "Proxy-authenticate:".
-This is because the connection in capture is using explicit forward proxy.
-If this were a transparent proxy deployment, the response code would be 401, instead of 407, and the headers would be "www-authenticate:" instead of "proxy-authenticate:".
+This is because the connection in capture uses explicit forward proxy.
+If this were a transparent proxy deployment, the response code would be 401 instead of 407 and the headers would be "www-authenticate:" instead of "proxy-authenticate:".

 #8 The proxy FINs this TCP socket.
 This is correct and normal.

 #15 On a new TCP socket the client performs another GET request.
 This time notice that the GET contains the HTTP header "proxy-authorization:".
 This contains an encoded string that contains details regarding the User / Domain.